-V. VERIFICATION RESULTS
+IV.
+VERIFICATION RESULTS

 In this section, we show verification results for a shared resources access structure shown in Fig.10.

 All these model verifications are performed on an 2.4GHz Core 2 Duo processor under Linux with 2GB of available RAM.
-In this article, all simulations are verified by SPIN version 4.2.9, XSPIN version 4.3.0[1], [3], [11], [12], and NuSMV version 2.4.3[13].
+In this article, all simulations are verified by NuSMV version 2.4.3[11].

-For the structure, we report the number of OBDD nodes necessary to represent the corresponding structure, transitions, and memory required by the systems to analyze the structure.
+For the structure, we report the number of OBDD nodes necessary to represent the corresponding structure, transitions, and memory required by the systems to analyze the structure shown in Fig.11 and Fig.12.
 Here, CPE indicates verification results with check-points extraction method, and Normal indicates verification results without the method, respectively.
-For verification of semaphore by SPIN shown in Fig.11, results are not much different between with and without the method.
-Similarly, verification results of mutex are also not much.
+For small models such as queue and mutex, results are not much different between the two methods.
+On the other hand, as the models become larger, the effect begins to appear in the results.
+It is remarkable especially for elevator control systems.